kernelian/kude-testing/README.md

-This is the development repository of The Kernelian UNIX Desktop Environment (The T falls off) for testing, and other stuff.
+This is the development repository of The Kernelian UNIX Desktop Environment.

+This just calls X. Nothing much.

 How to install on Arch Linux: